 My industry mentor provided me with considerable support with technicalities regarding energy markets, pricing and economics.
 I was able to apply algorithms in a targeted way to solve forecasting problems based on a thorough understanding of the complexity involved in market forecasting.
 I had the opportunity to apply my computational mathematics skills to choose the right variables amongst hundreds of variables for formulating optimisation problems and constraints.
 I applied machine learning algorithms to train my model to forecast with a high degree of accuracy with the model having the ability to adapt itself over time.
 I was able to broaden my programming skills and applied newer signal processing techniques to solve complex problems in the Australian Energy Market.

 My learning experience was great as I was given the opportunity to network with numerous experts in the Energy sector.
-This AMSI internship helped me to broaden my skill set for better employment opportunities.”
+This APR.Intern internship helped me to broaden my skill set for better employment opportunities.”